priyanshu12-stack/ipl_oracle/README.md

 This isn't a generic chatbot with an IPL skin.
 Every design decision — the dark stadium aesthetic, the cricket ball loading animation, the "Rain Delay" error screen, the team color that follows you from the landing page into every chat bubble — was made deliberately to make the product *feel* like it belongs inside a cricket stadium.

-**The experience you design around the chatbot is the actual product.**
+**The design experience around the chatbot is the actual product.**

 ---